TIMESAT/.github/profile/README.md

 used in both research and operational applications.

-The original idea for TIMESAT emerged from interdisciplinary discussions between Professor Per Jönsson (applied mathematics and signal processing) and Professor Lars Eklundh (vegetation remote sensing and ecology).
-Informal conversations—famously while accompanying their children at a playground sandbox—highlighted the need for a mathematically grounded, ecologically meaningful approach to satellite time-series analysis.
+The original idea for TIMESAT emerged from interdisciplinary discussions between Professor Per Jönsson , an applied mathematician with a background in signal processing, and Professor Lars Eklundh, a vegetation remote sensing scientist.
+During conversations that often took place while accompanying their children at a playground sandbox, they realized that existing tools for satellite time-series analysis lacked a solid mathematical foundation while still being closely connected to ecological interpretation.
+This insight eventually led to the development of TIMESAT.

 Since its first formalisation in 2004, TIMESAT has evolved through multiple generations, and version 4 represents its current,